[MP] Configure what the server does when an episode ends

 In fact I don't see the need for a system to handle what happens when the episode the server admin has configured is completed.
 The obvious solution is to simply start the episode over following a suitable interlude.
 Changing episode is to reconfigure the server, so should be addressed using suitable remote administration mechanisms plus a voting system.

-#7 Updated by vermil almost 5 years ago
+#7 Updated by vermil over 5 years ago

 STAGE 1: Dealing with the main issue